 Who we share your personal information with

-Contracted providers of services (such as external photographers and catering providers) where consent has been given
+Contracted providers of services (where consent has been given)

 We will share personal information with law enforcement or other authorities if required by applicable law.